An existing interwar duplex on a sloping site was the foundation of this challenging conversion project.

 The two units had complex floor plans over three levels, including a detached basement.
 The interior was adapted primarily through the demolition of dividing walls and floors.
 The basement garage was connected through a new staircase and repurposed as the kids’ play area.

 The solidity of the original building was respected through curved details and materials designed to emphasise mass.
 A new central void above the entry creates drama and provides a visual clarity to the arrangement of spaces.

 The building’s steep elevation provided excellent views but created a disconnection with the outdoors.
 A key gesture was burying the old garage doors behind a grassy hill to connect the main living space to the garden and swimming pool.

-The result is a brilliant entertainer where young kids and pets can run wild.
+The result is a home that’s open and connected; an entertainer where young kids and pets can run wild.